jhburns/ExperienceCapture/Documentation/Updating.md

 Get the latest client from [here](https://github.com/jhburns/ExperienceCapture/releases).

-Click on the first link 'ExperienceCaptureClient.unitypackage' to download it, no extraction needed.
+Click on the link 'ExperienceCaptureClient.unitypackage' link to download it.

 ## Reimport Into Unity Game